MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/function_space.rst

 processes.

-As described in the overview of :ref:`LFRic function spaces<section function space intro>`, function spaces include sets of `basis functions` that are used, along with dofs, to describe a field throughout a cell.
-But to manage the cost of running kernels, the function spaces are computed at only a selection of locations in the cell.
+As described in the overview of :ref:`LFRic function spaces<section function space intro>`, a function space includes a set of `basis functions` that are used, along with dofs, to describe a field throughout a cell.
+To manage the cost of running kernels, the function spaces are computed at only a selection of locations in the cell.
+Quadrature rules are created to ensure the computation can be done sufficiently accurately and efficiently.

-Simply put, the infrastructure supports quadrature `rules`, which define `how` function space basis functions are integrated, and quadrature `types` that define a list of locations in a cell `where` the rules will be computed.
-The choice of rule and location governs the accuracy of the method but also influences the cost (more points require more compute time).
+Simply put, the infrastructure supports several quadrature `rules`, which are types that define `how` function space basis functions are integrated, and several quadrature types which define a list of locations in a cell `where` the rules will be computed.
+The choice of rule and location governs the accuracy of the method but also influences the cost (for example, more points require more compute time).

-A finite element kernel includes metadata that describes which quadrature `type` is appropriate.
+A finite element kernel includes metadata that describes which method for assigning quadrature locations is appropriate.
 Prior to calling the kernel, the algorithm initialises the quadrature type with arguments that include a quadrature rule:

 .. code-block:: fortran